yogonwa/NobelLM/META_ANALYSIS.md

 - Add more logging and observability for routing decisions.
 - Ensure analytics/data scripts use the correct metadata loader for their needs.
 - Continue to expand the factual query registry as new types are identified.
-- update tests for metadata flattening function and integration test with patterns registry
+- update tests for metadata flattening function and integration test with patterns registry [DONE]
-- UI tweaks to factual responses- clear input, add try again button, consider including prize motivation
+- UI tweaks to factual responses- clear input, consider including prize motivation [DONE]

 ### July 2025 Progress – Pattern Robustness & Test Coverage